 Other symptoms of anemia include:

 - irregular heart rate

 Symptoms of anemia tend to get worse over time.

 These pinpoint spots may be raised or flat on the skin.
-They usually aren’t itchy or painful, but they stay red even if you press on them.
+They usually aren’t itchy or painful but stay red even if you press them.

 3. Bleeding easily

 Low platelet levels can cause you to bleed easily, even after just a minor bump or scrape.
 You may also experience spontaneous nosebleeds or bleeding gums, especially after dental work.

 4. Frequent infections

 Frequent infections may occur if you have low levels of white blood cells called neutrophils.
 A low level of neutrophils is also known as neutropenia.